udel-cbcb/NIGMS-Sandbox-UD/README.md

 **Note**:You can use a normal sized AWS instance machine for most submodules (e.g. ml.t3.medium), but for Submodule 5 Exercise 2, you will need to provision a GPU-enabled instance type. (e.g., g4dn.xlarge or p3.2xlarge for CUDA support, 50GB storage).

 ## **Getting Started**
-1. Open a Terminal in Your SageMaker Notebook Instance, navigate to the Terminal tab in your SageMaker notebook instance.
+1. Open a Terminal in Your SageMaker AI Notebook Instance, navigate to the Terminal tab in your SageMaker AI notebook instance.

 2. Clone the Repository using the git clone command to clone our GitHub repository: